awsdocs/aws-sct-user-guide/doc_source/Welcome.md

 # What Is the AWS Schema Conversion Tool?<a name="Welcome"></a>

 You can use the AWS Schema Conversion Tool \(AWS SCT\) to convert your existing database schema from one database engine to another\.
 You can convert relational OLTP schema, or data warehouse schema\.
 Your converted schema is suitable for an Amazon Relational Database Service \(Amazon RDS\) MySQL DB instance, an Amazon Aurora DB cluster, an Amazon RDS PostgreSQL DB instance, or an Amazon Redshift cluster\.
+The converted schema can also be used with a database on an Amazon EC2 instance or stored as data on an Amazon S3 bucket\.

-AWS SCT supports several industry standards, including Federal Information Processing Standards \(FIPS\) when connecting to an Amazon S3 bucket or other AWS resource\.
-AWS SCT is also Federal Risk and Authorization Management Program \(FedRAMP\) compliant\.
-For more information on using FIPS when accessing AWS resources, see
+AWS SCT supports several industry standards, including Federal Information Processing Standards \(FIPS\) when connecting to an Amazon S3 bucket or another AWS resource\.
+AWS SCT is also compliant with Federal Risk and Authorization Management Program \(FedRAMP\)\.

 AWS SCT supports the following OLTP conversions\.